JuaneloJuanelo/WordAPI2/resources/body.md

 ### insertParagraph

-Gets a collection of content controls with the same name/title.
+Inserts a paragraph on the specified location.

 #### Syntax
 ```js